iridium-browser/website/_posts/2017-10-29-new-versions.md

 ---
 layout: post
 style: style2
-title:  "New Version #"
+title:  "New Version Numbering"
-description: We have change the version numbers to a time stamp and therefore all future builds will have the following format YYYY.MM
+description: We have change the version numbers and all future builds will have the following format YYYY.MM
 date:   2017-10-29 19:19:11 +0200
 author:	by admin
 categories: news